mlc-mlapis/docs/src/documentation/deploy/how-deploy-works.md

 ::: tip ZEROPS CAN BUILD AND DEPLOY FOR YOU

 While it's certainly possible for you to deploy to Zerops, we recommend you run your [builds](/documentation/build/how-zerops-build-works.html) on Zerops as well.
-You can trigger build from your CI tools just as you would deploy the artifacts.
 :::

 <br />

-Deploy is triggered automatically at the end of the [Zerops build pipeline](/documentation/build/build-config.html#run) but you can trigger it manually too by using the `deploy` command in our [CLI](/documentation/cli/available-commands.html#deploy-project-name-service-name-files-or-paths).
+Deploy is triggered automatically at the end of the [Zerops build pipeline](/documentation/build/build-config.html#run) but you can trigger it manually too by using the `deploy` command in zerops [zcli](/documentation/cli/available-commands.html#deploy-project-name-service-name-files-or-paths).

-Each deployed package is then saved to an object storage and you can freely switch between any of the previously deployed packages.
+Each deployed application is then saved and you can freely switch between any of the previously deployed versions.

-Zerops takes care of the __no-shutdown__ deploy process by creating a new container with your new package.
-Only then it starts switching balacing to the new container, eventually shutting and removing the old one.
+Zerops takes care of the __no-shutdown__ deploy process by creating a new version of application.
+After that zerops starts switching incoming requests to the new version and shutting and removing the old one.

 #### Example of the `deploy` command: